7RU7H/Archive/Foothold/Active-Directory/Active-Directory-Enumeration-Defined.md

 By enumerating all [SPN](https://docs.microsoft.com/en-us/windows/win32/ad/service-principal-names?redirectedfrom=MSDN)s in the domain we get: IP and ports running applications intergated on AD servers, without scanning the network.

 ## Microsoft Management Console
-If access to RDP you can enumerate with Microsoft Management Console (MMC) with the [Remote Server Administration Tools](https://docs.microsoft.com/en-us/powershell/module/activedirectory/?view=windowsserver2022-ps) (RSAT) AD Snap-Ins,  see [[Windows-Remote-Server-Administration-Tools]] for installation, configuration REQUIRED for futher enumeration and other details.
+If you have access to RDP you can enumerate with Microsoft Management Console (MMC) with the [Remote Server Administration Tools](https://docs.microsoft.com/en-us/powershell/module/activedirectory/?view=windowsserver2022-ps) (RSAT) AD Snap-Ins,  see [[Windows-Remote-Server-Administration-Tools]] for installation, configuration REQUIRED for futher enumeration and other details.

 With the configure discussed in the local article we can use this tool like an Admin to view in Object Heirarchy to gather information